yeradis/crystalhd/README.md

 So, the sources on this repository are updated with the fixes and patches in order to make your life easier.

+## History

+See [HISTORY.md](HISTORY.md) for a rough history of the various versions of this driver floating around the web.